deaninfosec/Rapid7-InsightIDR-Hunting-Queries-LEQL/README.md

-# InsightIDR LEQL Queries for Threat Detection & Incident Response
+# InsightIDR LEQL Queries for IR

 A collection of practical and high-signal **Log Entry Query Language (LEQL)** queries designed for use in **Rapid7 InsightIDR**.
-These queries are tailored to support threat hunting, anomaly detection, and incident response across cloud and endpoint environments.
+These queries are tailored to support threat hunting and incident response across cloud and endpoint environments.

 ---